|Peer Review Proccess|

-JILPR Indonesia Law and Policy Review is an international, peer-reviewed journal publishing articles on all aspects of LAW, POLICY REVIEW and SOCIAL SCIENCES.
-JILPR Indonesia Law and Policy Review welcomes submissions of the following article types: (1) Papers: reports of high-quality original research with conclusions representing a significant advance, novelty or new finding in the field; (2) Topical Reviews: written by leading researchers in their fields, these articles present the background to and overview of a particular field, and the current state of the art.
+Journal Indonesia Law and Policy Review (JILPR) is an international, peer-reviewed journal publishing articles on all aspects of LAW, POLICY REVIEW and SOCIAL SCIENCES.
+Journal Indonesia Law and Policy Review (JILPR) welcomes submissions of the following article types: (1) Papers: reports of high-quality original research with conclusions representing a significant advance, novelty or new finding in the field; (2) Topical Reviews: written by leading researchers in their fields, these articles present the background to and overview of a particular field, and the current state of the art.
 Topical Reviews are normally invited by the Editorial Board; (3) Comments: comment or criticism on work previously published in the journal.
 These are usually published with an associated Reply.
-JILPR Indonesia Law and Policy Review publishes four issues per year, published by AISSRD, Association of Social Science Research and Development, Indonesia, and published in English
+Journal Indonesia Law and Policy Review (JILPR) publishes three (February, June, October) issues per year, published by IPEST, International Peneliti Ekonomi, Sosial and Teknologi.
+Article must publish in English.

 Focus and Scope